Automatic flashcard generation

 Key terms, values, and relationships hidden in context.
 Tests active recall of specific facts.

-The [SA node] fires at [60–100 bpm]
+The [SA node] generates impulses at 60–100 bpm

 Image Occlusion